Turtle Moon Studios:

 Austin Area Quilt Guild.
 Class March 29-31, 2019.
 Lecture April 1, 2019.

 Online Lucky Drawing Classes in a private FB group classroom, year round, as 30-day sessions, with 12-day breaks in between sessions.
-Started online teaching in January, 2015.
+Started online teaching in January, 2015 and have taught these month-long classes continuously since then.

 If you want me to come teach for your group, visit my Class Descriptions page to see all the classes I offer.
 Then, just contact me.
 I need to update this page to include Zoom presentations of my art quilts and drawings, and classes in freehand drawing.

-Above is a picture of Libby laying on my lap, as I sew the hand worked border edge on the "David Wax Museum"DDD" piece.
+Above is a picture of Libby laying on my lap, as I sew the hand worked border edge on the "David Wax Museum."

 When we're not having to quarantine, due to the Covid-19 pandemic, I teach in person, teaching adult students at other places I travel to, and at my weeklong Turtle Art Camps at my home and studio, I also give private and small group art lessons in my home, for drawing and painting with students of all ages.
 The focus is on drawing from life, and your imagination.
 Read all about my private drawing lessons in my home studio.
 I also began teaching drawing classes online, beginning in January, 2015.
 Sign up for my next Lucky Drawing class!